ctauchen/hello-world/README.md

 # Hi, I'm Chris.

-I'm testing out a few things while a build a new website.
+Testing a few things while I build a new website.